Find out which grocery store has the longest lineup without having to leave the house.

 The two set off coding, taking two weeks of non-stop work to create a preliminary working version of GrocerCheck that allowed users to determine which grocery store to visit around Vancouver.

-The team has also expanded to include Chief Information Officer Preston Lai, Chief Media Officer Joe Salmon, Chief Experience Officer Luke Dunn, Chief Marketing Officer Jason Yu, and Director of Finance, Topher So — all are students in Grade 11 and 12, some of whom are incoming freshman at the University of British Columbia and University of Toronto.
+The team has expanded to include Chief Information Officer Preston Lai, Chief Media Officer Joe Salmon, Chief Experience Officer Luke Dunn, Chief Marketing Officer Jason Yu, and Director of Finance, Topher So — all are students in Grade 11 and 12, some of whom are incoming freshman at the University of Toronto and University of British Columbia.

 “Everyone plays an important role in the GrocerCheck team and it would not be possible without everyone’s help,” Salmon told Daily Hive.